TomoPavicic/PMT-ShapeAnalysis/README.md

 I would recommend familiarising oneself with test.py as this file give a crash course in how to use some features of the class structure.

-The main structure of this repo is as follows:
+TMany of the projects in this repository revolve around understanding the  shape of PMT pulses.
+I have created, though not necessarily utilised fully, three object classes to clean up some of the code.
+Also helps with reusability.

 PMT_Object.py
 -------------
-Class for each PMT that will hold settings and result histograms.
+Class for each PMT that will hold settings and some preliminary result histograms.
 To set up you need to give it a unique name.
+Only add to these histograms or settings if you know you will utilise them regularly.

 This has a set of default settings: